kschutter/recipes/r/Pork/Pork_Chops_with_Bok_Choy.md

 - 2 tablespoons vegetable oil
 - 4 boneless center-cut pork chops (about 6 ounces each)
 <!---->
-- 1 large bok choy (about 2 pounds), trimmed, cut crosswise into 1-inch strips, and washed (with some water still clinging to leaves)
+- 1 large bok choy (about 2 pounds) (trimmed, cut crosswise into 1-inch strips, and washed (with some water still clinging to leaves))
-- 4 scallions thinly sliced, white and green parts separated
+- 4 scallions (thinly sliced, white and green parts separated)
-- 4 cloves garlic sliced
+- 4 cloves garlic (sliced)
-- 1 piece (about 2 inches) fresh ginger peeled and minced
+- 1 (2 inch) piece fresh ginger (peeled and minced)

 ##  *Directions*
 1. In a large bowl of hot tap water, soak noodles until soft, 10 to 15 minutes; drain and set aside.
 Meanwhile, make sauce: In a small bowl, whisk together soy sauce, vinegar, sugar, sesame oil, and red-pepper flakes; set aside.